 Vivid Seats Inc. was incorporated on March 29, 2021 under the laws of the state of Delaware as a wholly owned subsidiary of Hoya Intermediate for the purpose of consummating the Business Combination and merging with Horizon, a blank check company incorporated on June 12, 2020 as a Cayman Islands exempted company, with Vivid Seats Inc. continuing as the surviving entity.
-Following the Business Combination, Vivid Seats Pubco owns 39.4% of the Intermediate Common Units of Hoya Intermediate.
+Following the Business Combination, Vivid Seats owned 39.4% of the Intermediate Units of Hoya Intermediate.

 Our principal executive offices are located at 24 E. Washington St., Suite 900, Chicago, Illinois 60602, and our telephone number is (312) 291-9966.
 Our website address is www.vividseats.com.
-Information contained on our website is not a part of this prospectus, and the inclusion of our website address in this prospectus is an inactive textual reference only.